RiFactor/mosh-react-18-app/Notes/notes.md

 - so that input field relies on state var value
 - state is controlled (stored + updated in component state) by react, value not managed by DOM

+### Managing Forms with React Hook Form

+Submit handler: fn that receives data in a form

 </details>

 <details>